 Although, Planetary Resources isn’t mining asteroids, yet, the company’s Arkyd-3R cubesat deployed into Earth orbit from the International Space Station last month, is testing avionics, software and other key technology.
 With hidden treasures of gold and platinum to be found, the 9,000 near-Earth asteroids can keep the companies busy and offer an exciting opportunity for entrepreneurs to enter the universe, to create fortunes.

 Welcoming Act by the Governments

 These private space-bound companies have received an encouraging green flag from the countries of Luxembourg and USA.
 In 2015, U.S. President Barack Obama signed a law that gives the recognition to any space rock brought to Earth by a US citizen.
-And adding to this bandwagon of ultra supportive government, is the tiny tax haven European country of Luxembourg.
+And adding to this, the bandwagon of ultra supportive government is the tiny tax haven European country of Luxembourg.
 Deputy Prime Minister of Luxembourg, Etienne Schneider, in a statement, announced the establishment of the legal framework to allow private operators to claim the rights to resources extracted from space.
-These two Acts passed, have ushered in a sense of relief and merriment into the investors worrisome minds.
+These two Acts passed, have ushered in a sense of relief and merriment into the investors’ worrisome minds.

 As another year passes by, we can’t wait to see if, there possibly is, a real version of the famous movie, Avatar.
 If there does exist a real, Pandora moon, what are the odds that the director of Avatar, James Cameron, a committed explorer, is also an adviser to Planetary Resources– a fact as mystical as the universe itself!